jaytimm/google-ngrams-and-r/README.md

 }
 ```

-The table below presents a random portion of the sampled/aggregated output:
+The table below presents a random portion of the sampled/aggregated output. (n-grams out of context are always perfect little poems.)

 ``` r
 unzipped_eg %>%